 An amendment to Section B must be reviewed by the CAC, approved by all applicable parties, and must be adopted at a public hearing by all participating LEAs and the SELPA.

-Every three years, each SELPA must review the previous CDE-approved local plan.
-If revisions are required to accurately reflect SELPA policies, procedures, and administrative functions; Sections A and B, including all certifications, must be submitted with sufficient time for the CDE to approve the revised local plan prior to the beginning of the subsequent fiscal year (e.g., If a three year review is due during fiscal year 2023–24, revisions to the local plan must be submitted in 2023–24 with sufficient time for the CDE to approve by July 1, 2024.).
+Every three years, each SELPA must review the previous CDE-approved Local Plan.
+If revisions are required to accurately reflect SELPA policies, procedures, and administrative functions, Sections A and B, including all applicable Attachments and Certifications, must be submitted with sufficient time for the CDE to approve the revised Local Plan prior to the beginning of the subsequent fiscal year (e.g., If a three-year review is due during fiscal year 2023–24, revisions to the Local Plan must be submitted in 2023–24 with sufficient time for the CDE to approve by July 1, 2024.).